awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 1. If you installed the software as a system service, the installer runs the software for you\.
 Otherwise, you must run the software\.
 To see if the installer set up the software as a system service, look for the following line in the installer output\.

    ```
-   Successfully set up Kernel as a system service
+   Successfully set up Nucleus as a system service
    ```

    If you don't see this message, do the following to run the software: